gitthomsen/recipe-book/soups/carrot.md

 This is a recipe for some tasty soup.
 ## Ingredients
   - oil
+  - carrots
+  - cream
-  - stuff
+  - herbs
 ## Instructions
+  - cook the things
+  - blend the soup
-  - do some stuff
+  - serve